kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/big_data/numpy/numpy.md

 weight = [55.0, 85.5, 68.0, 61.5]
 ```

 But this is a bit clumsy.
-There’s nothing here that tells us that the three arrays are
+There’s nothing here that tells us that the three arrays are related; it would be more natural
-related; it would be more natural if we could use a single structure to store all of this
-data.
-NumPy can handle this through structured arrays, which are arrays with com‐
+if we could use a single structure to store all of this data.
+NumPy can handle this through structured arrays, which are
-pound data types.
+arrays with compound data types.

 Recall that previously we created a simple array using an expression like this: